Holiday Break: Dec 24 – Jan 1. Last shipping day: Dec 23. Back on Jan 2. Happy Holidays!

 The Dutch-case: Mushrooms and truffles

-The Netherlands with it's liberal rules on drug use was the example for other countries (and some filmmakers) to use in positive or negative way to form their own laws/visions on drug use.
+The Netherlands with it's liberal rules on drug use was the example for other countries (and some Paddo mckennaii psilocybe cubensisfilmmakers) to use in positive or negative way to form their own laws/visions on drug use.
 But with the ban on first dried and in 2008 fresh mushrooms an end came to the liberal laws.
 The next step is prohibit cannabis for tourist and nobody will be surprised if the government or future governments will prohibit cannabis for Dutch citizens also.
 So when Portugal en the Czech Republic have change there attitude to drugs-use and adopt there own version of the Dutch 'gedoogbeleid' the Dutch State is turning it's back to it's liberal past.
 Under pressure of neighbor countries France and Germany, The European Commission and a more conservative Dutch government laws are changing for us and restricting personal use, experience and forcing mind exploring people in to criminals.

 But again there is still hope because not all laws can be forced upon us over a forth night.
 Still truffles, mushroom grow kits and spores are legal to own and purchase in the Netherlands.
 Also the picking of natures gift the mushroom is in no way illegal.